Queen Anne Cottage and Coach Barn: Cottage

 The cottage was constructed in 1885-1886 for Baldwin and his third wife, Lillie Bennett, the daughter of the cottage's architect Albert A. Bennett.
 Upon E.J.'s death in 1909, his daughter Anita closed the cottage and disposed of all furnishings.
 Some of the architectural elements of the cottage, such as the stained glass windows, black walnut doors, and marble fireplace mantels were stored in the coach barn.
 The stored items were reinstalled in the cottage during the 1951-1953 restoration.

 In 1993 the "X"-pattern fencing around the Queen Anne Cottage was refurbished and repaired as part of an Eagle Scout project by Erik Wanson, a member of Boy Scout Troop 351 in San Marino, California.

 Appearances in popular culture

 The cottage has been used for numerous films and television shows, most famously for the opening of Fantasy Island where the character of Tattoo can be seen ringing the bell in the cottage's tower and Mr. Roarke is seen exiting from it.

 The cottage was featured in Visiting... with Huell Howser Episode 1018.

+The house was also used recently for a season two episode of American Horror Stories entitled "Dollhouse" that aired in 2022.
+One of the main characters, Coby Rae Dellum (Kristine Froseth) can be seen looking from the tower window below where Tattoo famously rang the bell on Fantasy Island (although a different side of the cottage was used in the episode).